 Give ’em Their Own Fan

 The fans have three fan speed settings and will last up to 8 hours run time on one battery charge depending on which speed setting.

-There is a Bluetooth capable temperature and humidity monitoring device that will send a text alert when your RV or camper interior gets too hot or humid.
+There is a Bluetooth capable temperature and humidity detector sensor monitor that will send a text alert when your RV or camper interior gets too hot or humid.

 Cooling mats are great for keeping your pets cool in their bed, kennel, favorite chair or on the floor.
 We bought self-cooling mats for our cat carriers.
 There are three different sizes so you can buy according to the sizes of your pet beds or kennels.

 To protect our kitty’s cooling mats from potential potty accidents, hurling up a hairball or claw damage, we purchased easy-care, washable cooling mat covers.

 Well, that wraps up this article about how to keep your pets cool in your RV or camper.
 We hope these RV tips help your pets stay comfortable in your motorhome, fifth wheel or camper while you’re out exploring.

 For more pet related articles: